stateful/docs.runme.dev/docs/configuration/auto-save.md

 sidebar_position: 3
 title: Auto-Save feature
 ---

-The Auto-Save feature in Runme provides a seamless and efficient way to ensure your work is continuously saved without manual intervention.
-This feature is handy in scenarios where consistent data preservation is crucial.
+The Auto-Save feature offers an easy and efficient way to automatically save your output without manual intervention.
+This feature is more essential in scenarios where data is required to be consistently stored.

 ### How to Enable Auto-Save